sophiaachungg/phonocode/README.md

   - **Wav2Vec 2.0 features separated “correct” vs “incorrect”** responses more cleanly; the classifier generalized better to new participants.
   - **WavLM features tended to overfit speakers** more in this setup, with weaker generalization at this small data scale.
 - In other words, **for this specific task and dataset size, “frozen Wav2Vec 2.0 + small head” beat “frozen WavLM + same head”**, despite WavLM’s stronger performance on broad benchmarks.
-- Bonus: the homophone problem from earlier disappears!
+- Bonus: the homophone/orthographic ambiguity problem from earlier disappears!

 Given the current tiny dataset and simple head, **Wav2Vec 2.0 was an easier representation space for the classifier** to carve out a good decision boundary.